Beware of NET Listings in Panama

 Remember, don’t buy or rent anything without seeing it first.
 And, it’s better to RENT for at least 12 months before you even think about buying.
 Twelve months in Panama will give you time to make sure you love living in Panama and that you have picked the right town and microclimate.

-During a Panama Relocation Tour, we will introduce you to trusted real estate professionals who can help you find a rental or home to buy – all while avoiding a net listing situation.
+During an all-inclusive Panama Relocation Tour, we will introduce you to trusted real estate professionals who can help you find a rental or home to buy – all while avoiding a net listing situation.

 Jackie Lange